Skeleton Code to Create PoC DLL

 DLL skeleton code

 The code listed below can be compiled with Microsoft Visual Studio to generate a DLL.
-This DLL exports a single function and as soon as it executes, it creates an empty file.
+As soon as the DLL is loaded, it creates an empty file in user’s temp directory.

 #include <windows.h>